Panzerschrek/U-00DC-Sprache/source/docs/en/functions.rst

 ***********************

 It's possible to declare more than one function with the same name in one namespace.
-But all these functions should have different params - different number of params, different types, different mutability (for reference params).
+But all these functions should have different parameters - different number of them, different types, different mutability (for reference parameters).

 .. code-block:: u_spr

    fn Foo();
-   fn Foo(i32 x); // Ok - an overloading with different number of params fn Foo(f32 &imut x); // Ok - an overloading with different param type fn Foo(f32 &mut x); // Ok - an overloading with different param mutability
+   fn Foo(i32 x); // Ok - an overloading with different number of parameters fn Foo(f32 &imut x); // Ok - an overloading with different parameter type fn Foo(f32 &mut x); // Ok - an overloading with different parameter mutability

-If functions differ by non-param properties (return value, ``unsafe`` modifier), overloading isn't possible.
+If functions differ by non-parameter properties (return value, ``unsafe`` modifier), overloading isn't possible.
-Also it's impossible to overoad a function with only difference in the mutability of a value param or with overloading of a value param by an immutable reference param.
+Also it's impossible to overload a function with only difference in the mutability of a value parameter or with overloading of a value parameter by an immutable reference parameter.

 .. code-block:: u_spr

    fn Foo() : i32;
-   fn Foo() unsafe : f32; // Error, overliading is not possible - same signature
+   fn Foo() unsafe : f32; // Error, overloading is not possible - same signature

    fn Bar(i32 mut x);
-   fn Bar(i32 imut x); // Error, overliading is not possible - only mutability modifier of a value param differs
+   fn Bar(i32 imut x); // Error, overloading is not possible - only mutability modifier of a value parameter differs

    fn Baz(i32 imut x);
-   fn Baz(i32 &imut x); // Error, overliading is not possible - the only difference is a reference modifier of an immutable param
+   fn Baz(i32 &imut x); // Error, overloading is not possible - the only difference is a reference modifier of an immutable parameter

 ********************************
 *Prototypes and implementations*
 ********************************

-A function declaration with ``;`` at  is only a prototype.
+A function declaration with ``;`` at end is only a prototype.
 But if after the function declaration follows a body block, this is a function implementation.

 .. code-block:: u_spr